For solo operators

 Built by one person.
 Run by AI.

-You're one person doing the work of a whole team, for clients or for an employer.
-No one to delegate to, so you build the team out of AI.
-Every Tuesday I send one workflow I actually run, proven inside a real corporate job: the prompts, the steps, the part that broke and how I fixed it.
+You're running a whole business by yourself.
+Or a whole department with no team behind you.
+Same math either way: there's no one to delegate to, so you build the team out of AI.
+Every Tuesday I send one workflow I actually run, the prompts, the steps, the part that broke and how I fixed it.
+Built and pressure-tested in a real company, written to run in a business of one.
 Copy it, adapt it, ship it by Friday.

 Written by Wayne ForemanHead of Sales Enablementworkflows that cleared real IT & legal review